mongodb/mongo-c-driver/doc/authentication.rst

 Basic Authentication (SCRAM-SHA-1)
 ----------------------------------

 The default authentication mechanism when talking to MongoDB 3.0 and later is ``SCRAM-SHA-1`` (`RFC 5802 <http://tools.ietf.org/html/rfc5802>`_).
-Using this authentication mechnism means that the password is never actually sent over the wire when authenticating, but rather a computed proof that the client password is the same as the password the server knows.
+Using this authentication mechanism means that the password is never actually sent over the wire when authenticating, but rather a computed proof that the client password is the same as the password the server knows.

 .. code-block:: none